 - You control when you need to leave.
 Unlike hopping on a bus or taking the train, using a bike share system means you can head out whenever you want.
 No waiting around for the bus or train to arrive!

 - You avoid your bike getting stolen.
 Anyone who bikes in a city knows that bike theft is common.
 I personally have never been comfortable with the idea of leaving my bike locked outside on a busy downtown street all day.
-Even locking up my bike in the parking garage seems risky.
+Even locking up my bike in the parking garage seems risky because anyone could walk into it.
 In contrast, with a bike share system, once you dock the bike, it’s no longer your problem.
 And at the end of the day, you just grab a new bike to go home with.

 You Should Sign Up For Bike Share If You Can

 Any other excuses though, I’d disagree with.
 A common complaint is that it’s too hot to bike to work most days.
 If that’s really the case, then put on different clothes, take a slow ride into work to avoid sweating, and change at the office.
 Or, don’t bike to work, but at least take the time to bike home from work.
-The point is, you can incorporate this form of transit into your life.
+The point is, you can incorporate this form of transit into your life in some way.